PGM-Lab/InferPy/docs/notes/guidemodels.rst

    :language: python3
    :lines: 76-94

-Note that these are all the distributions in Edward 2 and hence in TensorFlow Probability.
+Note that these are all the distributions in Edward 2 and hence in tensorflow-probability.
 Their input parameters will be the same.